celo-org/celo-monorepo/packages/docs/community/contributing.md

 #### Contributing to the documentation

-To edit an existing page in the documentation, create a new branch for your work, commit your edits and submit a PR.
+To edit an existing page in the documentation, create a fork of the repo, commit your edits and submit a PR.

-To add a new page to the documentation, create a new branch, add the new pages and update the [table of contents file](https://github.com/celo-org/celo-monorepo/blob/master/packages/docs/SUMMARY.md) to include your new pages in the appropriate location and sumbit a PR.
+To add a new page to the documentation, create a fork, add the new pages and update the [table of contents file](https://github.com/celo-org/celo-monorepo/blob/master/packages/docs/SUMMARY.md) to include your new pages in the appropriate location and sumbit a PR.

 #### **Finding Us and Other Contributors**